MiSTer-devel/TRS-80_MiSTer/README.md

   [type the first letter of the file you want to load (e or g for the disk images provided)] / (to start once loaded)
 ```
 Note: The cassette loader has a special feature allowing you to load a ZIP file (renamed as a fake .CAS file) and unzip it directly in any DOS with the "MrUnzip/cmd" application you'll find in the support files.
+The ROM patch is not needed for this to run full speed.

 ### To load a CMD file:
 Just select it in the OSD.
 Some CMD files won't work if they access disk rom routines and there is no disk in the drive.
 Sometimes a clean reboot is necessary before loading a CMD.